-We have not achieved profitability since our inception and, as of June 30, 2015, we had an accumulated deficit of €50.6 million.
+We have not achieved profitability since our inception and, as of December 31, 2015, we had an accumulated loss of €63.4 million.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our bispecific antibody candidates.

-We expect our expenses to increase substantially in connection with our ongoing development activities related to MCLA-128 and MCLA-117 and our other pre-clinical programs.
+We expect our expenses to increase substantially in connection with our ongoing development activities related to MCLA-128 and MCLA-117 and our preclinical programs.
 In addition, upon the closing of this offering, we expect to incur additional costs associated with operating as a public company.
 We anticipate that our expenses will increase substantially if and as we:

-- conduct the Phase 1/2 clinical trial of MCLA-128, our lead bispecific antibody candidate; - continue the research and development of our other bispecific antibody candidates, including completing our pre-clinical studies and commencing clinical trials for MCLA-117; - seek to enhance our technology platform, which generates our pipeline of Biclonics, and discover and develop additional bispecific antibody candidates; - · seek regulatory approvals for any bispecific antibody candidates that successfully completes clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval; - maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our transition to a public company; and - experience any delays or encounter any issues any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.
+- conduct the Phase 1/2 clinical trial of MCLA-128, our lead bispecific antibody candidate; - conduct the Phase 1/2 clinical trial of MCLA-117, our second bispecific antibody candidate; - continue the research and development of our other bispecific antibody candidates, including completing pre-clinical studies and commencing clinical trials for our third bispecific antibody candidate, MCLA-158; - · seek to enhance our technology platform, which generates our pipeline of Biclonics, and discover and develop additional bispecific antibody candidates; - seek regulatory approvals for any bispecific antibody candidates that successfully completes clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize any products for which we may obtain regulatory approval;

-We expect that our existing cash and cash equivalents, together with anticipated net proceeds from this offering, will enable us to fund our operating expenses and capital expenditure requirements through at least
+- maintain, expand and protect our intellectual property portfolio, including litigation costs associated with defending against alleged patent infringement claims; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our transition to a public company; and - experience any delays or encounter any issues any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges.

-.
+We expect that our existing cash and cash equivalents, together with anticipated net proceeds from this offering, will enable us to fund our operating expenses and capital expenditure requirements through at least the next 24 months.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
-Because of the numerous risks and uncertainties associated with the development of MCLA-128, MCLA-117 and our other pre-clinical programs and because the extent to which we may enter into collaborations with third parties for development of these bispecific antibody candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our bispecific antibody candidates.
-Our future capital requirements for MCLA-128, MCLA-117 or our other pre-clinical programs will depend on many factors, including:
+Because of the numerous risks and uncertainties associated with the development of MCLA-128, MCLA-117 and our pre-clinical programs and because the extent to which we may enter into collaborations with third parties for development of these bispecific antibody candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our bispecific antibody candidates.
+Our future capital requirements for MCLA-128, MCLA-117 or our pre-clinical programs will depend on many factors, including: